mirceaulinic/mirceaulinic.github.io/_posts/2018-08-10-network-automation-at-scale.md

 the best?
 It depends: this is multi-dimensional problem that doesn't have one single good answer - you have to evaluate which suits the best your needs, and fulfils the requirements.
-If you have another approach and you are happy to share it with the community, please do write about it, or contact me to discuss!
+If you have another approach and you are happy to share it with the community, please do write about it, or contact me to discuss and I would gladly add it here.